Kureishi/Patient_Triage_System/README.md

 the actual web app's upload → enqueue → process → recommendation flow and confirmed it completed successfully, indistinguishable from a native-text PDF to the rest of the pipeline.

+## Extending

+- **New specialties**: add to `SPECIALTIES` in `config.py` — no other code changes needed, since the specialist agent is generic and parameterized by specialty name.
+- **Shared file storage beyond a network mount** (e.g. S3-compatible object storage instead of NFS): would replace the raw `os.path`/`open()` calls in `web/app.py` and `pipeline.py` with a small storage abstraction — not implemented here since a shared mount already solves the multi-machine case correctly for a single deployment.